 So how can children return to school safely without the worry of getting sick each day?
 What specific areas of schools need to be given more attention when it comes to sanitization?

-Even before we were aware of the term coronavirus, classrooms were already a hotspot for transmitting sicknesses, usually like the common cold or flu.
+Even before many of us were aware of the term coronavirus, classrooms were already a hotspot for transmitting sicknesses, usually like the common cold or flu.
 Young children especially seem to be easy transmitters of viruses, bringing sicknesses they picked up at school back home with them.

 So a few questions arise: